PythonPredictions/cobra/README.rst

    - replace missing values and
    - add columns with incidence rate per category/bin

-- Perform univariate feature selection based on AUC
+- Perform univariate feature selection based on RMSE (linear regression) or AUC (logistic regression)
 - Compute correlation matrix of predictors
 - Find the suitable variables using forward feature selection
 - Evaluate model performance and visualize the results